thirstyape/Easy-Password-Validator/README.md

 To add another language you must use the Git repository, the NuGet package does not support adding languages.
 To do so add a .RESX file with the proper language code and update the ```.CheckValidLanguage()``` method in ```PasswordValidatorService.cs```.
 To simplify the creation of the .RESX files you can use [Zeta Resource Editor](https://www.zeta-resource-editor.com/index.html) with the .zeproj file included in the repository.

-If you do add support for a language that is not bundled here please let me know or fork the repository so I can update the master branch (looking for high-quality translations only, i.e. no copy paste from translation services).
+If you do add support for a language that is not bundled here, please let me know or fork the repository so I can update the master branch and NuGet package.
+Looking for high-quality translations only, i.e. no copy paste from translation services.

 ## Authors